lakal3/VGE/docs/vscene.md

 _Currently only one probe per node tree is supported.
 This will be changed later.
 So you can't have a probe inside a child node which parent also has a probe._

-_Probe and ambient light are exclusive._
+_Probe and ambient light are exclusive.
+Ambient light is actually zeroth order of spherical harmonic_

 #### Decal (experimental)

 Only Std shader support decals.
 Decals can render 2D image, placed in 3D world over a 3D mesh.

 In VGE decals don't break up mesh.
 Updating mesh in GPU is quite expensive and not very useful for if you wan't to animate decals.
-Therefore in VGE are decals are calculated and applied in shader!
+Therefore, in VGE are decals are calculated and applied in the shader!
 Decals will only affect current node and it's child nodes.

 See robomaze example with -oil command line switch to see oil stain decals in demo.